SCipher143/SCipher143.github.io/_posts/Coding/SQL/2025-05-07-SQL-Basics.md

 ---
 ## SQL Intro

-SQL: Structured Query Language
+**SQL: Structured Query Language**
 Lets you access and maniputalte databases

 To build a web site that shows data from a database, you will need:

-An RDBMS database program (i.e. MS Access, SQL Server, MySQL) To use a server-side scripting language, like PHP or ASP To use SQL to get the data you want
+An RDBMS database program (i.e. MS Access, SQL Server, MySQL) Use a server-side scripting language, like PHP or ASP Use SQL to get the data you want
-To use HTML / CSS to style the page
+Use HTML / CSS to style the page

 RDBMS: Relational Database Management System
 RDBMS is the basis for SQL, and for all modern database systems such as MS SQL Server, IBM DB2, Oracle, MySQL, and Microsoft Access.